andrewhavens/presentation/README.md

 ## Contributing

 Pull requests are welcome!
-Feel free to submit an an issue if you have any suggestions for improvement.
+Feel free to submit an issue if you have any suggestions for improvement.